Ghenntoggy1/TMPS-Laboratory-Works/src/main/java/Laboratory_Work_3_Structural_Patterns/README.md

 #### Proxy Pattern

-  * Proxy Structural Design Pattern - lets us provide a placeholder for the
+  * Proxy Structural Design Pattern - lets us provide a placeholder for a real service object, that will handle the logic of the service object, but at the same time, will provide additional functionality, such as logging, caching, access control and other functionalities.

-  * For this pattern, I decided to implement Abstract Factory that will group families of ITerminal and ITransaction implementations, since they are related to cooperative tasks (POSTerminal can perform only WithdrawalTransaction, CashInTerminal - only DepositTransaction and ATMTerminal - all 3 types of Transactions).
+  * For this pattern, I decided to model first of all the UML Diagram.
+I followed the structure of a protection proxy pattern diagram (method for access control to ILogger implementation):

   * [IAbstractTerminalTransactionFactory](Interfaces/IAbstractTerminalTransactionFactory.java) - is an interface that
 specifies methods should be present in concrete implementations of the Abstract Factory.
 In our case, the methods are